Neutra-Phos-K Side Effects

 Applies to potassium phosphate: intravenous solution

-Along with its needed effects, potassium phosphate (the active ingredient contained in Neutra-Phos-K) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, potassium phosphate (the active ingredient contained in Neutra-Phos-K) may cause unwanted side effects that require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking potassium phosphate:Incidence not known
+If any of the following side effects occur while taking potassium phosphate, check with your doctor or nurse immediately:Incidence not known